fe1ixxu/ALMA/README.md

 ```
 bash runs/parallel_ft.sh ${your_output_dir} $training_pairs$
 ```
-where $training_pairs$ is the translation directions you considered.
+where `training_pairs` is the translation directions you considered.
 The default is all 10 directions: `de-en,cs-en,is-en,zh-en,ru-en,en-de,en-cs,en-is,en-zh,en-ru`.

 ### Parallel Data Fine-Tuning (LoRA)
 In Stage 2, there's also an option to employ LoRA for fine-tuning on the parallel data.
 To do so, execute the following command: